jfrog/jfrog-cli/guides/jfrog-cli-plugins-developer-guide.md

 * **Create a Readme.** Make sure that your plugin code includes a README.md file and place it in the root of the repository.
 The README needs to be structured according to the [jfrog-cli-plugin-template]((https://github.com/jfrog/jfrog-cli-plugin-template.git)) README.
 It needs to include all the information and relevant details for the relevant plugin users..
 * **Consider create a tag for your plugin sources.** Although this is not mandatory, we recommend creating a tag for your GitHub repository before publishing the plugin.
 You can then provide this tag to the Registry when publishing the plugin, to make sure the correct code is built.
 * **Plugin version**.
 Make sure that your built plugin has the correct version.
 The version is declared as part of the plugin sources.
 To check your plugin version, run the plugin executable with the -v option.
 For example: ```./my-plugin -v```.
 The plugin version should have a **v** prefix.
 For example ```v1.0.0``` and it should follow the semantic versioning guidelines.

-## Publishing a new plugin
-### General
-To publish a new plugin, you need to register the plugin in the JFrog CLI Plugins Registry.
-The registry is hosted in [https://github.com/jfrog/jfrog-cli-plugins-reg](https://github.com/jfrog/jfrog-cli-plugins-reg).
-The registry includes a descriptor file in YAML format for each registered plugin, inside the *plugins* directory.
-To include your plugin in the registry, create a pull request to add the plugin descriptor file for your plugin according to this file name format: *your-plugin-name.yml*.

 ### Important notes
 * Please make sure that the extension of your plugin descriptor file is **yml** and not **yaml**.